 By Train: Express CAT (City Airport Train) or the slower S7 Schnellbahn (city train).
-CAT is a dedicated airport train, cost €11 for one way or €17 for return ticket with the non-stop route is from Wien Mitte to the airport (and vice versa) in 16 minutes.
-Traveler can easily connect to Subway (U3 and U4), Tram (line O), Train (S1, S2, S3, S4, S7 and more), or Bus (74A) once reach Wien Mitten.
+CAT is a dedicated airport train, that costs €11 for one way or €17 for a return ticket with the non-stop route from Wien Mitte to the airport (and vice versa) in 16 minutes.
+Travelers can easily connect to Subway (U3 and U4), Tram (line O), Train (S1, S2, S3, S4, S7, and more), or Bus (74A) once reach Wien Mitten.
 So some people will choose to stay at the Wien Mitte area as it is the central location and well connected with various public transport.

 Getting Around In Vienna

-First of all, Vienna is the capital of Austria, boasting by great transportation links of buses, trams, trains, metros.
+First of all, Vienna is the capital of Austria, boasting of great transportation links of buses, trams, trains, and metros.

 The city of Vienna is not big, and mostly all the sightseeing spots are quite concentrated within walking distance.
 I enjoyed adventure the beauty of the city and getting lost by walking.
-However, certain of the location like Schönbrunn Palace and Belvedere Palace are hardly reach on foot and required to take the transport.
+However, certain locations like Schönbrunn Palace and Belvedere Palace are hardly reached on foot and required to take the transport.

 The public transport of Vienna is so convenient with well connected by great public transport.
-This make finding accommodation in Vienna is much simpler.
-A wide range of hotels, hostels, apartments with different budgets can be chosen.
+This makes finding accommodation in Vienna much simpler.
+A wide range of hotels, hostels, and apartments with different budgets can be chosen.